 Meet Our Horses

-Our horses are at the core of everything we do at Bella Terra Stables.
-They have come out of their retirement to uniquely serve as support members of our treatment team.
+Our horses are at the heart of everything we do at Bella Terra Stables.
+They join us in purposeful retirement as members of our treatment team.
+They are the focus and core behind all programs here at Bella Terra Stables.

 Max